-Our homes, schools, workplaces, and even playgrounds contain products formulated with untested chemicals.
-Over 80,000 synthetic chemicals are currently registered for use and can be found in everything from cleaning products to shower curtains, construction materials to craft supplies, carpeting to computers.
-Some of these chemicals are known carcinogens and endocrine disrupters.
+Our homes, schools, workplaces, and even playgrounds contain products formulated with many chemicals that have not been tested for their impacts on human health.
+And yet over 80,000 synthetic chemicals are currently registered for use in the US, found in everything from cleaning products to construction materials to carpeting, toys, and even shampoo.